 ZNetLive offers a comprehensive range of 2048-bit certificates which cover a full spectrum of enterprise business needs – single domain, multi-domain, wildcard, Organizational Validation (OV) and Extended Validation (EV) certificates.

 1. Extended Validation (EV) SSL Certificate

-This certificate when installed on a website, turns address bar of the major browsers green, which assures visitors of the website that it is safe to conduct online transactions with it.
+It turns the address bar of the major browsers green, which assures visitors of the website that it is safe to conduct online transactions with it.

 Benefits and Features of EV SSL certificates:

 - They are designed to clearly communicate the trustworthiness of the website to its visitors- green address bar boosts customer confidence.

 - EV helps reduce visitor abandonment and improves customer conversions.
 You get higher revenue per transaction and higher lifetime customer value.

 - Indicates your website has passed the same security checks as the other major websites.